July 1, 2022

-This classic mindfulness instruction is being shown by modern research to have many health benefits.
+This classic Zen mindfulness instruction is being shown by modern research to have many health benefits.
 Mindfulness meditation usually focuses on the breath, bodily posture, physical movement, thoughts and emotions.
-The goal is to enrich life by living in the only time we truly have- the present moment- rather than spending so much time, mentally and emotionally, in the past and future.
+The goal is to enrich life by living in the only time we truly have- the present moment– rather than spending so much time, mentally and emotionally, in the past and future.

 We often eat mindlessly, paying more attention to the television, movie, newspaper or conversation than to the life-sustaining act of eating.
 We use antacids and digestive aids to control symptoms created by unhealthy eating habits.
 But eating can also be a meditative practice– providing nourishment physically, mentally, emotionally, socially and spiritually.
 For adults and children, mindful eating can be a friendly introduction to meditative practice.

-Mindful eating can be your gateway to the practice of mindfulness in other daily activities.
-It can help you cultivate a deeper level of appreciation for life, bringing more joy to life and enhancing relationships with yourself, other people and the earth.
+Mindful eating can be your gateway into the practice of mindfulness in other daily activities.
+It can help you cultivate a deeper level of appreciation for life, bringing more joy to life and enhancing relationships with yourself, other people and the planet.
 When driving, cycling or walking on the road, your life may actually depend on how aware you are in the present moment.
 Mindful eating may help you travel life’s highway more safely.